-If a dog has got into that state of mind somehow, the reason could be that the dog was over exercised, under exercised, allowed to get into high energy state of mind by being spoiled or not being taught to slow down.
+If a dog has got into that state of mind somehow, the reason could be that the dog was over-exercised, under-exercised, allowed to get into a high energy state of mind by being spoiled or not being taught to slow down.

-Part two of solution to this issue is to help the dog to become a non-hyper, relaxed dog that can focus on calmness rather than excitement.
+Part two of the solution to this issue is to help the dog to become a non-hyper, relaxed dog that can focus on calmness rather than excitement.
 Any excitement and any activity with excitement or any activity that creates excitement in the dog needs to be avoided or reduced.
-That means no more over exercising or under exercising the dog.
-The exercise routine should be broken down to few short walks/exercise/play sessions with other dogs rather than one or two long and vigorous exercise sessions per day.
+That means no more over-exercising or under-exercising the dog.
+The exercise routine should be broken down into a few short walks/exercise/play sessions with other dogs rather than one or two long and vigorous exercise sessions per day.

-Third part of solution to this issue is to include training in dog’s everyday life.
+The third part of the solution to this issue is to include training in dog’s everyday life.
 Even if the dog has been trained and had previous training, you need to restart and refresh the training.
 If the dog has not been trained, you should start a formal training program.
-The training needs to be included in the daily activities and practiced as often as possible.
+The training needs to be included in daily activities and practiced as often as possible.

 In reality, when we say dogs are working dogs, it means they like to play.
-“Work” for dogs is play.
+“Work” for dogs is playing.
 When a dog is working, it is actually playing.
-For instance a herding dog is playing or is doing a recreational activity as it is herding the cattle.
-A scent dog is looking forward to find the scent so it can get rewarded by a toy to play.
-The guard dog is enjoying the waiting part of the duty and is looking forward to catch something or someone during its task because that is the reward.
+For instance, a herding dog is playing or is doing a recreational activity as it is herding the cattle.
+A scent dog is looking forward to finding the scent so it can get rewarded by a toy to play.
+The guard dog is enjoying the waiting part of the duty and is looking forward to catching something or someone during its task because that is the reward.
 So, the process may look like work but the goal is to play.
 Play gets the dog physically tired as well as mentally stimulated.